JetBrains/ring-ui/components/migration-to-2.3.0.md

 new shiny DOM4 features (matches, append, query) and some ES6 features (Promises, Maps, Sets, etc.).

-Some of these features are not implemented yet in the browsers, so we use [Babel transpiler](https://babeljs.io/) and [DOM4 polyfill](http://webreflection.github.io/dom4/) to implement (or simulate) it.
+Some of these features are not implemented in browsers yet, so we use [Babel transpiler](https://babeljs.io/) and [DOM4 polyfill](http://webreflection.github.io/dom4/) to implement (or simulate) them.

-(Of course, we still have jqLite which shipped with Angular, but we do not recommend you to use it (when it's possible)).
+(Of course, we still have jqLite which is shipped with Angular, but we do not recommend using it, if possible).